sanogenetics/sano-fe-test-011023/README.md

 - <a href="https://www.cypress.io/" target="_blank">Cypress</a> (E2E testing)
 - <a href="https://tailwindcss.com/" target="_blank">TailwindCSS</a>

-Please complete this test using Vue.JS, Typescript, TailwindCSS, SCSS and Cypress.
+Please complete this test using Vue.JS (composition API), Typescript, TailwindCSS, SCSS and Cypress.
 Do not add any third party libraries.

 # Time to complete
 You should ideally aim to spend around 4 hours on the tasks but any extra polish or features you want to add will not go unnoticed.